cip-fellows/cip-fellows.github.io/README.md

 > Note: Technically, `jekyll serve` will also work, but it doesn't use the gemfiles from the folder/project you're in.
 It will instead use a global gemfile in your environment.
 We do not recommend it.

 ## Contributing
 Please open an issue before submitting a large pull request.
 For small changes, fork the repo, make edits, and submit a PR to `main`.
+See more information at [CONTRIBUTING.md](CONTRIBUTING.md).

+## Further resources
+The Jekyll theme provides more information in the [CUSTOMIZE.md](CUSTOMIZE.md), [FAQ.md](FAQ.md), and [INSTALL.md](INSTALL.md).
+Some of this information might not be relevant to our specific implementation of the theme and development of this website.